nforgeio-actions/notify-test/README.md

 # teams-notify-test

+**INTERNAL USE ONLY:** This GitHub action is not intended for general use.
+The only reason why this repo is public is because GitHub requires it.

-Sends test completion notifications to a Teams channel.
+Sends test completion notifications to a Microsoft Teams channel via a user-specific channel webhook URI.